rsdoiel/pttk/about.md

 - R. S. Doiel

-pdtk is a toolkit for maintaing static websites with Pandoc.
-It includes the prep preprocessor, blogit, rss and sitemap tools.
-The prep preprocessor can be used to turn JSON files into markdown via pandoc templates. blogit is a blog management tool for adding/update blog posts and rss is an RSS file generator for syndicating your work.
+pdtk is a tool kit for writing.
+It a focuses on static site generation using Pandoc.
+The metaphor behind the tool kit is a deconstructed a content management system.
+It is easily scripted from your favorite POSIX shell or Makefile.
+It provides a number of functions including a Pandoc preprocessor called prep, a blogging tool called blogit as well as an RSS generator.
+In this way you should be able to have many of the website features you’d expect from a dynamic content management system like Wordpress without the need to run one.

 - License: https://spdx.org/licenses/BSD-3-Clause